What is a Person?

 • bank_account.plaid.account_id

-For integration details, refer to the OpenAPI person onboarding spec.
+For integration details, refer to the Onboard a Person OpenAPI Documentation.

 Option B: Manual Entry